Concept types and series production

 Authors:Daniel Skotak, Radka Krajičkova, Vaclav Svitil, Kateřina Novotna, Robin Mazánek

 A first thought at how to construct a new low-performance Type 4-series of mopeds based on the idea of offering slower city speed and range.
 The final design was going to be a naked bike, but ended up not being naked at all.
 Hence the name.
 It should be possible to go 400km on this bike and charge it overnight.
 Why 400km?
 We believe 400km is the most anyone would wish to go on a motorbike in a day.

 The Tesla Cybertruck isn't for quick trips around town.
 Our idea was to design a matching Cyberscooter that could be carried on its back, and even charged there.
 This way you can use the advantage of the Cybertruck for long distance trips and the Cyberscooter for the 'last mile' where congestion and parking are problems.

-After EU homologation and with investor funding to setup factory production, a first-series of 60 bikes were manufactured in 2 years until the project closed at the end of 2020.
-We're currently looking for a buyer to continue development of another series of this beautiful Czech scooter.
+Voted as Scooter of the Year on launch.
+A first-series of 60 bikes were manufactured 2018-2020.
+We're currently looking for a new parter to continue development of another series of this beautiful Czech scooter.

 Project to develop, manufacture and homologate a new upgrade of the Cezeta scooter.
 The frame, body and brakes to the electronics and instruments were made locally in the Czech Republic for this rebirth.
 The monocoque frame was redesigned for easier future upgrading.
 It pioneered some novel technology to select modes and recuperate with the throttle.